Hosting a Conference at UO

 If deposits or prepayments are required, please allow sufficient time for processing (2 weeks is recommended.)

 Alcohol: Institution funds may not be expended to purchase alcoholic beverages.
-In certain circumstances alcoholic beverages may be served at banquets and other special group activities conducted as part of a workshop if full cost of such beverages is recovered through charges to the participants or sponsoring group.
+In certain circumstances alcoholic beverages may only be served at banquets and other special group activities conducted as part of a workshop if full cost of such beverages is recovered through charges to the participants or sponsoring group.
 Income and costs must be accounted for in the appropriate fund using account code 62011 (Alcoholic Beverages).
 The institution is responsible for compliance with all laws and Oregon Liquor Control Commission regulations, including obtaining a one-day license for serving beer and wine.
 See: Permission to serve alcohol on campus forms (Office of Risk Management).

 Alcohol shall not be transported in a state vehicle.